Saliha-1111/git-commands-practice/git_notes.md

 **When to use:**
 Use this when you're starting a new project and want to begin tracking changes using Git.
-✅ This is a test line for git add
+✅ This is a test line forfitadded

 **Example:**
 ```bash